Curse of Tippecanoe

 William Henry Harrison, nicknamed Old Tippecanoe, died just a month after taking office in 1841.
 His death is the first attributed to the Curse of Tippecanoe.

 The Curse of Tippecanoe (also known as Tecumseh's Curse, the 20-year Curse or the Zero Curse) is an urban legend about the deaths in office of presidents of the United States who were elected in years divisible by 20.
 According to the legend, Tenskwatawa, leader of Native American tribes defeated in 1811 at the Battle of Tippecanoe by a military expedition led by William Henry Harrison, had cursed the "Great White Fathers".

 Since 1840, eight presidents have died in office.
-Seven of them were elected in years divisible by 20: William Henry Harrison (1840), Abraham Lincoln (1860), James A. Garfield (1880), William McKinley (1900), Warren G. Harding (1920), Franklin D. Roosevelt (1940), and John F. Kennedy (1960).
-Three former presidents elected in applicable years did not die in office: Ronald Reagan in 1980, George W. Bush in 2000, and Joe Biden in 2020.
+Seven of them were elected in years divisible by 20: William Henry Harrison (1840), Abraham Lincoln (1860), (Note: Note that Lincoln did not die during his first term, to which he was elected in 1860, but rather during his second, to which he was elected in 1864.)
+James A. Garfield (1880), William McKinley (1900), Warren G. Harding (1920), Franklin D. Roosevelt (1940), (Note: Note that Roosevelt did not die during his third term, to which he was elected in 1940, but rather during his fourth, to which he was elected in 1944.) and John F. Kennedy (1960).
+Three former presidents elected in applicable years did not die in office: Ronald Reagan in 1980, (Note: Reagan was seriously wounded in a 1981 assassination attempt, but survived.)
+George W. Bush in 2000, and Joe Biden in 2020.

 History

-Thomas Jefferson, elected in 1800, and James Monroe, elected in 1820, preceded the supposed curse and outlived their presidencies by 17 and 6 years, respectively.
-Neither of them was ever targeted by an assassin.
-However, there is a curious coincidence that both men died on the Fourth of July.

 William Henry Harrison was elected president in 1840 and died in 1841, just a month after being sworn in.
 In Tecumseh's War, Shawnee leader Tecumseh and his younger brother Tenskwatawa organized a confederation of Indian tribes to resist the westward expansion of the United States.
 In the 1811 Battle of Tippecanoe, Harrison defeated Tenskwatawa and his troops, acting as the governor of the Indiana Territory.
 Harrison thus earned the moniker "Old Tippecanoe".

 In 1931 and 1948, the trivia book series Ripley's Believe It or Not! noted the pattern and termed it the "Curse of Tippecanoe".
 Strange as It Seems by John Hix ran a cartoon prior to the election of 1940 titled "Curse over the White House!" and claimed that "In the last 100 years, Every U.S. President Elected at 20-Year Intervals Has Died In Office!"
 In February 1960, journalist Ed Koterba noted that "The next President of the United States will face an eerie curse that for more than a century has hung over every chief executive elected in a year ending with zero."
 Both of their hints at the elected president's death came true, with Franklin D. Roosevelt's death in 1945 and John F. Kennedy's assassination in 1963.

 The first written account to refer to the source of the curse was an article by Lloyd Shearer in 1980 in Parade magazine.
 It is claimed that when Tecumseh was killed in a later battle, Tenskwatawa set a curse against Harrison.